 Dinosaur Origins: Millions of years or thousands of years ago?

 When did Dinosaurs live and how did they die?
-Could there be a more striking contrast between conventional theories of the Earth’s history and the young earth creationist’s hypothesis of origins than is seen in the answers provided to these questions?
+The answers provided to these questions provide a more striking contrast between conventional theories of the Earth’s history and the young earth creationist’s hypothesis of origins?

-The consensus of modern scientific studies is that dinosaurs lived on Earth for millions of years before going extinct about 66 million years ago.
-In stark contrast to this message LSDYECs promote a view that Dinosaurs were created a little more than 6000 years ago on the same day, literally, that man was created.
-Dinosaurs therefore lived contemporaneously with man from their time of creation, were preserved on Noah’s ark during the global flood, and then “faded” into extinction several hundred years after that flood or about 4000 years ago.
+The consensus of modern scientific studies is that dinosaurs lived continuously on Earth for over 150 million years before going extinct about 66 million years ago.
+In stark contrast to this message literal six-day YECs insist that all types of Dinosaurs were created a little more than 6000 years ago on the same day—literally—that man was created.
+Therefore, dinosaurs lived contemporaneously with man from their moment of their creation, were preserved on Noah’s ark during the global flood, and then “faded” into extinction several hundred years after that flood or about 4000 years ago.

 Could these two views of Earth’s history be more different?

-LSDYECs know that dinosaurs have long been one of the most vivid and powerful evidences of an ancient Earth.
+YECs know that dinosaurs have long been one of the most vivid and powerful evidences of an ancient Earth.
 They know the question “where did all the dinosaurs go?” will be asked every time they talk about a young earth and the origins of life.
-In response, they have taken a pro-active approach including building entire talks around the theme of dinosaurs.
-They have embraced dinosaurs as ambassadors of a young earth, telling their audience that dinosaurs attest to a young earth and support their interpretation of Genesis.
+In response, they don’t wait for the question but rather build entire presentations around the theme of dinosaurs.
+They promote dinosaurs as ambassadors of a young earth, telling their audience that dinosaurs attest to a young earth and support their interpretation of Genesis.

 Here are some examples: Mr. Osborne stated in the outset of his talk “At Answers in Genesis we love dinosaurs.
 I love dinosaurs.”
-Ken Ham’s tweet this week (11/16/15): “Dinosaur fossils aren’t detrimental to the biblical creation position.
+Ken Ham’s tweeted the same week (11/16/15): “Dinosaur fossils aren’t detrimental to the biblical creation position.
 They are actually a creationist’s best friend http://ow.ly/UD0iz.”
-The linked article by Dr. Snelling of Answering in Genesis states regarding when dinosaurs lived:
+The linked article by Dr. Snelling of Answering in Genesis states the following regarding when dinosaurs lived:

 Sadly, most Christians don’t even know the truth about dinosaurs.
 Each year Liberty University, for example, surveys its online students before they take the creation course “The History of Life.”
 Although many of these students grew up in conservative churches and affirm that the Bible is infallible and Adam was real, when asked if “dinosaurs and man lived at the same time,” fewer than half strongly agree at the beginning of the course (but that number rises to 85% by the end of the term!).

-Just what do the students in this class learn that causes them to come around to the belief that dinosaurs and man lived at the same time?
+An increase from 50 to 85% does sound impressive.
+Just what data and arguments are the students in this class presented with that cause them to come around to the belief that dinosaurs and man lived at the same time?
 I don’t know exactly what Liberty University teaches their students but I do know they are using resources from Answers in Genesis.
-The line-of-thought presented in those materials is well-illustrated by the presentation that Osborne made a few weeks ago.
-In that talk Osborne provided three lines of evidence that he and all LSDYECS use to support their claim that dinosaurs lived with humans:
+The lines-of-thought presented in those materials are well-illustrated by Osborne’s presentation.
+In that talk Osborne provided three lines of evidence that he and all YECs use to support their claim that dinosaurs lived with humans:

 - Job 40 and 41: They point to the book of Job as providing a direct description of dinosaurs (Job 40) and fire-breathing dragons (Job 41).
-The behemoth that God speaks of they say must describe a dinosaur similar to a plant-eating brontosaurus.
+They believe the behemoth that God speaks of must describe a dinosaur similar to a plant-eating brontosaurus.

 - Eye-witness reports: They point to extra-biblical historical evidence of pictures drawn of ancient beasts that look like dinosaurs.
 Dragon-legends are also held up as evidence of the existence of fire-breathing dragons living on Earth after Noah’s flood.

-The above make up the entire body of “proof” that dinosaurs lived contemporaneously with humans.
+The above constitutes the entire body of “proof” that dinosaurs lived contemporaneously with humans.

 The first evidence results from a long list of assumptions about how the Bible should be read.
 Without a commitment to these assumptions there would be no reason to feel compelled interpret the geological evidence of dinosaurs into a time frame that included humans.